AndrewBanks10/react-causality-redux/README.md

 To show how easy causality-redux is to use, consider the example below.

 ```
+import React from 'react';
+import CausalityRedux from 'causality-redux';

-// First define the store partition as:
+// First define the store partition as below.
 const COUNTER_STATE = 'COUNTER_STATE';
 const reduxCounter = {
     partitionName: COUNTER_STATE,
-    defaultState: { counter: 0 }, // Your required data for this component is defined here with initial values.
+    defaultState: { counter: 0 } // This is the state object for the COUNTER_STATE partition.
-    changerDefinitions: { // causality-redux provides a list of pre-defined changers.
-Two of them are shown below.
-        'onIncrement': { operation: CausalityRedux.operations.STATE_INCREMENT, impliedArguments: ['counter'] }, // This increments 'counter'
-        'onDecrement': { operation: CausalityRedux.operations.STATE_DECREMENT, impliedArguments: ['counter'] } // This decrements 'counter'
 }
-}
 CausalityRedux.createStore([reduxCounter]); // Create the causality-redux store and use the store partition above for definitions.
+const counterState = CausalityRedux.store[COUNTER_STATE].partitionState;

 // To connect this to a react component, here is an example.
-const CounterForm = ({onIncrement, onDecrement, counter}) =>
+const CounterForm = ({counter}) =>
     <div>
         <div>{`The current counter is ${counter}.`}</div>
-        <button onClick={ () => onIncrement() }>Up</button>
-        <button onClick={ () => onDecrement()}>Down</button>
+        <button onClick={() => counterState.counter++}>Up</button> // Causes a detectable state change to counter in the redux store.
+        <button onClick={() => counterState.counter--}>Down</button> // Causes a detectable state change to counter in the redux store.
     </div>
 // Now wrap the component CounterForm
-const CounterFormCausalityRedux = CausalityRedux.connectChangersAndStateToProps(
+const CounterFormCausalityRedux = CausalityRedux.connectStateToProps(
     CounterForm, // React component to wrap.
     COUNTER_STATE, // State partition
-    ['onIncrement', 'onDecrement'], // This is an array of changers in COUNTER_STATE that you want passed into the props to use for changers.
     ['counter'] // This is an array of values in COUNTER_STATE that you want passed into the props.
-Also, only render
-                // this component when one or more of those values change and update the props with those changes.
+Whenever counter
+                // changes in the redux store, this component will render with the new value of counter set in the props.
 );

 const App = () =>